Table of Contents

 This outdated simplistic view neglects to account for the intricacies of a complex B2C buyer’s journey.
 It also incorrectly implies that each step is separate and discrete from one another.
 This is not so.

-In today’s multi-touch e-commerce world, these lifecycle stages need to be both expanded and understood to overlap and influence one another.
+In today’s multi-touch e-commerce world, these customer lifecycle stages need to be both expanded and understood to overlap and influence one another.
 The best approach to customer lifecycle marketing is to match your customers’ experiences with both reactive and proactive marketing strategies — that includes personalized content — at every stage when, where, and how customers interact in a truly channel-agnostic fashion.
 A modern e-commerce lifecycle should consider and implement techniques to capitalize on the following areas:

 This phase is all about increasing website activity and database growth.
 You do this by getting meaningful conversions and driving first purchase using varying, but connected, techniques.